Protect Endpoints

 Example 2

-Assume you specify /wp/v2/users with GET and Starts With in either the Protect or Whitelist settings.
+Assume you add a rule for /wp/v2/users with GET and Starts With.

 The rule applies to these URLs when called with GET only: